 For a moment, I thought my dad had written that as a message to me.
 In a way, that's exactly what it was.

-Taking care of Sam is a huge effort, but I gave my word back in 1989 that he could live on the farm until he died and that I'd take care of him.
-I intend to keep my word.
-I want those who are watching to understand what living a life of honor looks like, and that it's worth the effort.
+Taking care of Sam was a huge effort, but I gave my word back in 1989 that he could live on the farm until he died and that I'd take care of him.
+I intended to keep my word.
+I wanted those who were watching to understand what living a life of honor looks like, and that it's worth the effort.

 Seated on the floor in the middle of a stack of old books, I had church.
 I'd expected great things from God that day, and, though it didn't turn out like I'd anticipated, I'd also attempted great things for God.
 That little scrap of paper reminded me that our Lord sees all, is in all, and never leaves me nor forsakes me, no matter how hard or frustrating the day may be.